Ottawa, April 27, 2017

 - Monthly rental charge

 - In respect of any railway rolling stock, the average monthly rental charge for the use in Canada of that railway rolling stock.

 - A cargo documented on a transport document (e.g. air waybill, bill of lading) used for a specific mode of transportation, but arrives in Canada using a different mode of transport.

 - Other Government Department.
-Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Department of Foreign Affairs, Trade and Development Canada (DFATDC) etc.
+Federal Departments or Agencies such as: Canadian Food Inspection Agency (CFIA) or Global Affairs (GAC), etc.

 - Pre-Arrival Review System - A line release option allowing importers and brokers to present release documents prior to the arrival of a shipment in order to obtain release upon arrival.